SEMICeu/SDG-sandbox/process_and_method/methodology/phase6.md

 <details>
   <summary><b>Description</b></summary>

-  Working Group members discuss and validate the model with the business and functional experts and share their questions and / or remarks with the editors via the adequate channel.
+  Working Group members discuss and validate the model with the business and functional experts and share their questions and / or remarks, if any, with the editors via the adequate channel.

-  In parallel, the editors collect and categorized the feedback.
+  In parallel, the editors collect and categorize the feedback.
 For instance,

   * Editorial changes
   * Minor semantic changes